Endurance races

 Since 2016, Rolex has been the Official Timepiece of the FIA World Endurance Championship (WEC), a multi-race competition that includes the revered 24 Hours of Le Mans (France).

-Other races regularly included on the schedule are: the 1,000 Miles of Sebring (United States), the 6 Hours of Portimão (Portugal), the 6 Hours of Spa-Francorchamps (Belgium), the 6 Hours of Monza (Italy), the 6 Hours of Fuji (Japan) and the 8 Hours of Bahrain (Kingdom of Bahrain).
+Other races regularly featured on the schedule include the 1,000 Miles of Sebring (United States), the 6 Hours of Portimão (Portugal), the 6 Hours of Spa-Francorchamps (Belgium), the 6 Hours of Monza (Italy), the 6 Hours of Fuji (Japan) and the 8 Hours of Bahrain (Kingdom of Bahrain).

 Mark Webber